project management · Sep 3, 2025

 3. Foster a Culture of Trust and Open Communication

 Encourage an environment where team members feel safe to express ideas, ask questions, and challenge assumptions without fear of judgment.
 Promote active listening and constructive feedback.
-Leadership plays a crucial role in modeling these behaviors and creating psychological safety.
+Teams take these cues from their leaders, so modeling the behavior is what actually creates psychological safety.

 4. Implement Collaborative Processes and Tools